-Legal Studies Graduate Programs in District of Columbia
+Legal Studies Graduate Degree Programs in District of Columbia

 Legal studies and law degree graduate programs offer individuals who have earned a basic law degree the opportunity to pursue advanced law degrees such as the Master of Laws (LL.M.) and Juris Doctor (JD).
 Post graduate law degree programs are also offered in various specializations such as environmental law and taxation law.